zh/scaffold-eth/README.md

-# 🏗 Scaffold-BC,Simple AMM DEX example
+# 🏗 Scaffold-BC,Simple DEX with AMM example

 > AMM for a simgle token! 🚀